ToolsForHumans/zag/doc/source/user/atoms.rst

 Currently the following *provided* types of task subclasses are:

-* :py:class:`~taskflow.task.Task`: useful for inheriting from and creating your own subclasses.
+* :py:class:`~zag.task.Task`: useful for inheriting from and creating your own subclasses.
-* :py:class:`~taskflow.task.FunctorTask`: useful for wrapping existing
+* :py:class:`~zag.task.FunctorTask`: useful for wrapping existing
   functions into task objects.

 .. note::

-    :py:class:`~taskflow.task.FunctorTask` task types can not currently be used with the :doc:`worker based engine <workers>` due to the fact that arbitrary functions can not be guaranteed to be correctly located (especially if they are lambda or anonymous functions) on the
+    :py:class:`~zag.task.FunctorTask` task types can not currently be used with the :doc:`worker based engine <workers>` due to the fact that arbitrary functions can not be guaranteed to be correctly located (especially if they are lambda or anonymous functions) on the